 Recently I watched Gabrielle Hamilton make a particularly delicious-looking dish on ‘The Mind of a Chef’.
 She chargrilled aubergines over the open flame of a gas burner, then turned them into a simple but sumptuous spread with lemon juice, olive oil, parsley and freshly-baked flatbread.
 Around the same time a friend told me about an Ottolenghi/ Tamimi recipe for burnt aubergine soup.
 I decided to give those aubergines a try and ended up with this pumpkin-sweet potato-aubergine mix.
 It’s a warming, spicy and smooth soup, perfect for chilly autumn days.
-I didn’t dare roasting aubergines over the open flame in my kitchen but instead chose to grill them in the oven, which achieves – I find – the same result: the burnt aubergine has a light smokey flavor, which is a perfect complement to the sweetness of the pumpkin and the deep aroma of the za’atar.
+I didn’t dare roasting aubergines over the open flame in my kitchen but instead chose to grill them in the oven, which achieves – I find – the same result: the burnt aubergine has a light smokey flavour, which is a perfect complement to the sweetness of the pumpkin and the deep aroma of the za’atar.
 Try it, I’m sure you will love it!

 Creamy pumpkin and burnt aubergine soup with za’atar